harshpratap3205/VedioCall/README.md

 5. Click "Apply Blueprint"

-Render will automatically deploy both the server and client components based on the configuration in `render.yaml`.
+Render will automatically deploy the combined application based on the configuration in `render.yaml`.

-### Manual Deployment
+### Manual Deployment (Combined Approach)

-#### Backend Server

-1. From the Render dashboard, click "New" and select "Web Service"
+1. From the Render dashboard, click "New" → "Web Service"

 2. Connect your GitHub repository

 3. Use the following settings:
-   - **Name**: videocallapp-server
+   - **Name**: videocallapp
    - **Environment**: Node
-   - **Build Command**: `cd server && npm install`
+   - **Build Command**:
+     ```
+     cd server && npm install && cd ../client && npm install && npm run build && mkdir -p ../server/client && cp -r build/* ../server/client/
+     ```
    - **Start Command**: `cd server && npm start`
    - **Plan**: Free (or select as needed)

-4. Add the following environment variable:
+4. Add the following environment variables:
    - `NODE_ENV`: `production`
+   - `REACT_APP_STUN_SERVERS`: `stun:stun.l.google.com:19302,stun:stun1.l.google.com:19302,stun:stun2.l.google.com:19302`

 5. Click "Create Web Service"

-#### Frontend Client

-1. From the Render dashboard, click "New" and select "Static Site"

-2. Connect your GitHub repository

-3. Use the following settings:
+### Troubleshooting Deployment

+If you encounter issues with your deployment:

+1. Check the `/debug` endpoint on your deployed server (e.g., https://your-app-name.onrender.com/debug) to see:
-   - **Name**: videocallapp-client
+   - Environment information
-   - **Build Command**: `cd client && npm install && npm run build`
-   - **Publish Directory**: `client/build`

-4. Add the following environment variables:
-   - `REACT_APP_SERVER_URL`: (URL of your server from the previous step)
+   - File path availability
-   - `REACT_APP_STUN_SERVERS`: `stun:stun.l.google.com:19302,stun:stun1.l.google.com:19302,stun:stun2.l.google.com:19302`
+   - Server status

-5. Click "Create Static Site"
+2. Common issues:
+   - Make sure the build command successfully copies the client build files to the correct location
+   - Verify the Node.js version is compatible (Render uses Node.js 18 by default)
+   - Check if the static files are being served correctly

 ### Post-Deployment

-After deployment, your application will be available at the URLs provided by Render.
+After deployment, your application will be available at the URL provided by Render.

 Note that on the free tier of Render:
-- The backend service will spin down after periods of inactivity
+- The service will spin down after periods of inactivity
 - The first request after inactivity may take a moment as the service spins up

 ## License